 Speed: Because its encryption protocols do not require much computing power (RC4 and only 128-bit keys), PPTP maintains fast connection speeds.

 Known vulnerabilities: PPTP has had numerous known security vulnerabilities since 1998.
-One of the most severe vulnerabilities includes exploiting unencapsulated MS-CHAP v2 authentication to perform a man-in-the-middle (MITM) attack.
+One of the most severe vulnerabilities exploits unencapsulated MS-CHAP v2 authentication to perform a man-in-the-middle (MITM) attack.

 Firewall ports: TCP port 1723.
 PPTP’s use of GRE means it cannot navigate a network address translation firewall and is one of the easiest VPN protocols to block.
 (A NAT firewall allows several people to share one public IP address at the same time.
-This is important because the majority of individual users do not have their own IP address.)
+This is important because most individual users do not have their own IP address.)

 Stability: PPTP is not as reliable, nor does it recover as quickly as OpenVPN over unstable network connections.

 Conclusion: If you are concerned about securing your data, there is no reason to use PPTP.
 Even Microsoft has advised its users to upgrade to other VPN protocols to protect their data.

 Layer two tunneling protocol (L2TP) was meant to replace PPTP.
 L2TP can handle authentication on its own and performs UDP encapsulation, so in a way, it can form both the control and data channel.
 However, similar to PPTP, it does not add any encryption itself.
 While L2TP can send PPP, to avoid PPP’s inherent weaknesses, L2TP is usually paired with the Internet Protocol security (IPSec) suite to handle its encryption and authentication.